Skip to content

 Buddhists flock to the Wat Chalong temple hall to make merit and pay respect to the Buddha

-Wat Chalong’s abbot, named Luang Por Cham, stepped in to offer advice to local people who were battling against the Chinese, helping to end the rebellion.
-His efforts were honoured by King Rama V and he’s been a revered figure in Phuket’s history ever since.
+Wat Chalong’s abbot, Luang Por Cham, stepped in to offer advice to local people who were battling against the Chinese, helping to end the rebellion.
+His efforts were honoured by King Rama V, and he’s been a revered figure in Phuket’s history ever since.

-These days, descendants of the Chinese migrants and the locals live in peaceful harmony in Phuket and Wat Chalong is a place for all the island’s communities to come together and celebrate.
+These days, descendants of the Chinese migrants and the locals live in peaceful harmony in Phuket, and Wat Chalong is a place where all the island’s communities can come together and celebrate.

 Wat Chalong Fair Sights and Sounds